Graph Neural Networks with Heterophily: Appendix

 \subsection{Hyperparameter Tuning}

-Below we list the hyperparameters tested on each benchmark per model.
-As the hyperparameters defined by each baseline model differ significantly, we list the combinations of non-default command line arguments we tested, without explaining them in detail.
-We refer the interested reader to the corresponding original implementations for further details on the arguments, including their definitions.
-When multiple hyperparameters are listed, the results reported for each benchmark are based on the hyperparameters which yield the best validation accuracy in average.
-To ensure a fair evaluation of the performance improvement brought by \method{}, the MLP and GCN-Cheby prior belief estimator in \method-MLP and \method-Cheby share exactly the same network architecture as our MLP and GCN-Cheby baselines.
+Below we list the hyperparameters tested per model on each real-world benchmark.
+As the hyperparameters defined by each baseline model differ significantly, we list the combinations of non-default command line arguments that we tested, without explaining them in detail.
+For further details on the arguments and their definitions, we refer the interested reader to the corresponding original implementations.
+When multiple hyperparameters are listed, the results reported for each benchmark are based on the hyperparameters which yield the best validation accuracy on average.

+To ensure a fair evaluation of the performance improvement brought by \method{}, the MLP and GCN-Cheby prior belief estimator in \method-MLP and \method-Cheby share the same network architecture (including numbers and sizes of hidden layers) as our MLP and GCN-Cheby baselines.